MorrisMA/M16C5x/README.md

 Copyright (C) 2013, Michael A. Morris <morrisma@mchsi.com>.
 All Rights Reserved.

 Released under various licenses including LGPL.
-Files shown in bold face are released in source form for non-commercial use only; commercial licensing available.
+Files marked by double asterisks (**) are released in source form for non-commercial use only; commercial licensing available.

 General Description
 -------------------